Updated November 6, 2017

 Really?
 No books?
 King Leon X’s camera homes in on the “God-damn Diary of Anne Mother Fucking Frank”—a book but, as he apparently sees it, the wrong book for the black students.
 More on that later.

-Most of all, Keisha Wikins dreams of the school getting a librarian.
+Most of all, Keisha Wikins said she dreamed of the school getting a librarian.
 Volunteers can help—see reports from a local CBS station and the Philadelphia Tribune on 125 people from a consulting and accounting firm spiffing up the room with a new paint job.
 But that is no substitute for the cash to hire a school librarians and ideally an aide.

 The issue isn’t just books and computers.
 It’s also getting students revved up about books, something that can happen far more easily with a well-trained and up-to-date librarian—a passionate professional who can use paper books to lure them into the book culture and ebooks to help them explore topics in depth.
-Such a librarian could also reach out to the students’ families and help get the parents reading—teaching them how to enjoy both traditional books and those on Chromebooks, phones, ereaders and other devices.
+Such a librarian could also reach out to the students’ families and help get the parents reading—teaching them how to enjoy both traditional books and those on Chromebooks, their cellphones, ereaders and other devices.
 That is my vision and, as it turns out, that of Ms. Wilkins, too, as a booklover and Kindle user.
 Well aware of the social aspects of books, she’d even like to see a coffee shop in the library, along with plenty of comfortable furniture, to encourage students and even their parents to hang around.
 Would that the money be available for this inspired, community-oriented approach!
+And that the right people would act!

 Few schools can match Andover in resources, and I am not suggesting a direct transfer of wealth from it to MLK even if just a one alum has promised $15 million to the prep school, a lot of PTA cookie sales.
 Instead we should help the Martin Luther King school library and thousands of others—if we do want to use the L word without a real librarian at MLK—through a national digital library endowment and otherwise.
 Regardless of the challenges here, must the gap between Phillips and MLK be so criminally wide?
 More than a little politely on Facebook, considering the gross neglect the MLK book room has suffered from the Philadelphia establishment, School Counselor Caple acknowledged that “our library is not furnished with books in the way we would like.”